 This quality standard covers preventing and controlling infection in adults, young people and children receiving healthcare in primary, community and secondary care settings.
 It includes preventing healthcare-associated infections that develop because of treatment or from being in a healthcare setting.
 It describes high-quality care in priority areas for improvement.

-It does not cover preventing surgical wound infections, which are included in NICE’s quality standard for surgical site infections.
+It does not cover preventing surgical wound infections, which are included in NICE’s quality standard for surgical site infection.

 NICE has also published a quality standard for healthcare-associated infections, specifically for hospitals and other secondary care services.